AdrianSchlegel2/Lego-Data-Analysis/README.md

 # Lego-Data-Analysis
-Analyses a series of Lego datasets
+Analyses a series of Lego datasets using the **Jupyter Notebook** IDE.
+Apart from that I also created line graphs with 2 different y axes as to give out more accurate data.
+I also created bar graphs using the **matplotlib** library and also merged two different dataframes using the **pandas** library.
+I also experimented a little bit with Markdown by implementing images and different types of headings.